learnwhytocode/learnwhytocode.github.com/source/_posts/2012-03-12-organizing-your-code-environment.markdown

 Remember when we installed a text-editor specific for programming (e.g. TextWrangler for OSX, Notepad++ or SciTE for Windows)?
 Let's move out of **irb** for the moment and use the text-editor.

-Hopefully you followed the instructions in the early setup chapters (TK) about setting up a **working-directory**.
+Hopefully you followed the instructions [in the early setup chapters](/lessons/terminals-and-text-editors) about setting up a **working-directory**.
 If not, now's the time to do so.
 Just create a new directory somewhere convenient to get to (such as a sub-directory in your **Downloads** folder).

 Then, **in your text-editor**, create a new text file and save it in your **working-directory** as **my_code.rb**